bluegreen-labs/snotelr/cran-comments.md

 This is an update of the {snotel} package (version 1.2).
 This package calculates and visualize 'SNOTEL' snow data and seasonality.

 The update includes a correction to the snow seasonality algorithm, adds access to the SNOTELITE network and improves the shiny GUI for downloads and visualization.
+A minor change to comply with the bibentry citation style is also provided.

 Kind regards,
 Koen Hufkens